princemathur4/Stock-Market-Trading-Analysis-Application/README.md

 # Stock-Market-Trading-Application

-Python-Machine learning based project based on the Machine learning for trading course on Udacity.
+Python-Machine learning project based on the course- "Machine learning for trading" on Udacity.
 This Code is for runnning a tkinter - GUI application.

 Features: